 - Tripping on a bottle in a shop.

 - Slipping on broken glass that was difficult to see in the dark.

-- Falling over at trip hazard and landing or falling through glass.
+- Falling over at trip hazard due to lack of health and safety at work and landing or falling through glass.

 Accidents of this type could occur at work (especially the construction industry), in a pub or nightclub, in a shop or in a restaurant.
-Wherever they occur, if the accident was caused by somebody else, a compensation claim could be possible if you’ve suffered any injuries.
+Wherever they occur, if the accident was caused by somebody else, broken glass accident claims could be possible if you’ve suffered any injuries.